brunommst/brunommst.github.io/_projects/01_ndi.md

 - Development
 year: "2023"
 description: |-
-  Co-led the rebranding of NDI, evolving its identity to better reflect its role in the future of IP video.
+  Co-led the rebranding of NDI, evolving its identity to better reflect establish its role in the future of video-over-IP.
 The new design system balances flexibility and consistency, ensuring a strong, modern brand presence across digital and physical touchpoints.
+Since then, I've continued working bringing the NDI brand presence and consistency to both marketing campaigns and internal products.
 links:
 - url: https://ndi.video/
   linktext: Website